GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 ### Enable AuthnContextClassRef in oxTrust

-ACRS values need to be associated (one-to-one) with Gluu authentication interception scripts (e.g. basic, fido, ldap, etc.).
+ACR values need to be associated (one-to-one) with Gluu authentication interception scripts (e.g. basic, fido, ldap, etc.).
 This can be achieved by setting the SAML ACRS attribute field included in a specific Person Authentication script to the desired value, e.g. `urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport`.

 ![saml_authctxref](../img/saml/saml_authctxref.PNG)